 Table of Contents

-As of 2017, nearly 100% of Japanese are online, smartphone penetration is nearing 80%, and over half of the population is using some form of social media in Japan.
+As of 2023, nearly all Japanese citizens have access to the internet, smartphone penetration is around 94%, and almost 75% of the population is using some form of social media.

-With new content continuing to be uploaded at a blistering pace across all platforms, social media now requires a more strategic approach.
-This becomes even more crucial when dealing with an unfamiliar market.
+That being said, with new content continuing to be uploaded at a blistering pace across all platforms, social media now requires a more strategic approach in order to stand out from the crowd.

 If you are considering entering the Japanese market, a better understanding of the social media landscape of Japan will help your brand determine where best to focus your time and efforts.

 This is because while it is true that social media in Japan does share some similarities with global trends, the Japanese social media landscape also exhibits a number of unique characteristics, which can drastically impact both your strategy and chances for success in the Japanese market.